synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 ### 4.1.1 Contentions with reading

-It must be noted that the resource management of read is different from the other operations.
-Namely, read must be carried out through an iterator, which only reads one chunk of telemetry data at a time.
+Read operations are carried out through an iterator, which only reads one chunk of telemetry data at a time.
 This means that every time the caller reads a block of telemetry data, it first gets the information about the location and length of the data in the file system, then uses that information to read on disk.